Fedecat-UK

 This is a totally new way of looking at GBR team selection.

-It will not be necessary to attend selection shoots in the UK, involving great expense to the shooter or result in an out of date selection criteria.
+It will not be necessary to attend selection shoots in the UK, involving great expense to the shooter.

 1) The Match of Nations Teams (which consist of 3 people in the men's team and 3 people in the Women's team).